Page Not Found

 Conducted tutorials for the course, graded student’s assignments and exams, held office hours.

-Undergraduate lab course, University of Waterloo, 2022
+Undergraduate course, University of Waterloo, 2022